SecureAuthCorp/SAP-Dissection-plug-in-for-Wireshark/README.md

 2) Decompress the package.

-3) Run the auto configuration script (`autogen.sh`) and compile the source.
+3) Configure and build the package, as described in Wireshark's development guide [9].

 4) Copy the SAP Wireshark Plugin to a new `plugins/sap` directory.

-5) Windows Build: Add plugins/sap directory to `Makefile.nmake` and
-   `plugins/Makefile.am`.

-   Non-Windows Build: Add `plugins/sap` directory to `Makefile.am`, `configure.in`
-   and `plugins/Makefile.am`.
+5) Configure the plugin to be included in the build process.
 This step can be performed using the patch file provided.
 At the root directory run:

 	git apply plugins/sap/wireshark.patch

-6) Compile and install as described in Wireshark `INSTALL` file.
+6) Perform a new build including the plugin.

 It's worth mentioning that compression libraries for SAP Diag/RFC protocol are originally written in C++, thus the entire plugin needs to be compiled for C++.
-See Wireshark's portability notes for more information [9].
+See Wireshark's portability notes for more information [10].

 It was reported that compiling Wireshark on OS X requires fixing link for the gettext library if it was installed using home-brew.